Union leader says Government ‘caught out’ as it fails lorry drivers | ITV News

 A multi-million pound Government scheme to improve toilet facilities for lorry drivers is “entirely unspent” after a year, according to a leading trade union.

-Unite said the FoI also showed that the £32.5 million was over a three-year period and that only £5 million was allocated for the current financial year.
+Unite said the FoI also showed the £32.5 million was over a three-year period and only £5 million was allocated for the current financial year.

 Unite general secretary Sharon Graham said: “The Government has been caught out in failing to deliver for lorry drivers.
 It promised to make improvements to facilities but after 12 months not only have no improvements been made, the budget is entirely untouched.